ghoneycutt/puppet-module-rsyslog/README.md

 is_log_server
 -------------
-Whether the system syslog service is meant to recieve messages from remote hosts.
+Whether the system syslog service is meant to receive messages from remote hosts.
 Valid values are 'true' and 'false'.

 - *Default*: 'false'